makyo/writing/work/sawtooth/overclassification/overclassification.md

 All the same, the otter relented, shifting more onto her side and ignoring the twinge in her tail.
 When presented with a kiss, there was no further categorization to be done.
 They were kissing, and that was that.

 The moment shifted and so did Amber, leaning back away from Dani.
 The otter plastered her whiskers back against her muzzle.
-She couldn't hide just how much the kiss had meant, but she could at least distract fromt he fact.
+She couldn't hide just how much the kiss had meant, but she could at least distract from the fact.

 "Tell me your name."